-Name of organisation Name and position of person requesting data If requester is not the data protection officer (DPO) or equivalent, have toonsidered? they been consulted and their view Date of request Description of data requested Data controller relationship: ☐ Joint ☐ Separate Will we have a data sharing agreement in place? □ Yes □ No Purpose of sharing Does processing involve any special sategory data □ Yes □ No Does processing involve any special category data (or sensitive processing under part 3 DPA 2018)? □ fes □ No Are there any specific arrangements for retention / deletion of data?
+Name of organisation Name and position of person requesting data If requester is not the data protection officer (DPO) or equivalent, have the considered? onsulted and their views Date of request Description of data requested Data controller relationship: □ Joint ☐ Separate Will we have a data sharing agreement in place? □ Yes □ Purpose of sharing Does processing involve any special category data (or sensitive processing under part 3 DPA 2018)? □ Yes □ No Are there any specific arrangements for retention / deletion of data?